Darvin Ham

 Darvin Demonte Ham Sr. (born July 23, 1973) is an American professional basketball coach and former player who is the top assistant coach for the Milwaukee Bucks of the National Basketball Association (NBA).
 He previously served as the head coach of the Los Angeles Lakers of the NBA.
 He played college basketball for the Texas Tech Red Raiders before playing nine seasons in the NBA from 1996 to 2005.
 He won an NBA championship playing with the Detroit Pistons in 2004.
 Ham also had a brief international experience in Spain and later in the Philippines, as well as in the NBA Development League in 2007 and 2008.
 As an assistant coach, he won a second championship in 2021 and a second NBA Cup with the Milwaukee Bucks.

 College career

-After attending Saginaw High School Ham went to Texas Tech University in 1993.
+After attending Saginaw High School, Ham began his college basketball career at Otero Junior College in La Junta, Colorado.
+Ham transferred to Texas Tech University in 1993.
 While playing for the Red Raiders, he gained national attention by shattering the backboard on a slam dunk during the 1996 NCAA Tournament against North Carolina.
 The dunk shifted momentum for Texas Tech, catapulting them to the first Sweet Sixteen in school history.
 The dunk was featured on the cover of Sports Illustrated.

 Ham won the NCAA slam dunk contest in 1996, following former college teammate Lance Hughes' win in 1995.
 In his 90-game college career, he averaged 8.1 points, 5.1 rebounds, 1.0 assists and 1.5 turnovers in 22.9 minutes, on top of .597 FG and .498 FT shooting.